Get started with your STEM Success Today!

 Another data collection facilitation strategy ILC uses is called “Describe Your Passion, Describe Your Hero”.
 This activity allows individual strengths to come forward as participants express passions and describe participants’ heros.
 During this activity, participants are asked to make eye contact with someone they do not regularly interact with and sit elbow-to-elbow, knee-to- knee.

-Participants are asked to converse for 10 minutes, each getting 5 minutes, in which they share their passion and hero stories.
+Participants are asked to talk to each other for 10 minutes, each getting 5 minutes, in which they share their passion and hero stories.
 The listening person records the response of the other and both post their responses for the entire group to read.
 Hero stories reveal a significant amount of data about participants’ perspectives and experiences.

 These are only two examples of the social innovation we use to enhance the engagement of all types of learners during the data collection process.
 Our rigorous qualitative training, facilitation of these human-centered data collection strategies, and propensity to learn through listening allows us to capture human centered data for our clients.